What Is a HEPA Filter — and Does Filter Grade Actually Matter?

 Multi-stage filtration for VOC removal.
 If your home has new furniture, fresh paint, or recent renovation, confirm the purifier includes an activated-carbon stage in addition to the HEPA filter.
 HEPA alone does not address formaldehyde and other off-gassing chemicals.

 Running cost calculation.
 Purifier wattage × daily hours × ₹10/unit (standard India electricity rate).
 A 45W purifier running 12 hours per day costs ₹5.40/day or approximately ₹1,971/year.
 A 22W BLDC+ motor at the same runtime costs ₹2.64/day — ₹964/year.
-For a device intended to run continuously through Indian summers, motor efficiency matters.
+For a device intended to run continuously through Indian summers, motor efficiency matters significantly over the appliance's lifetime.

 AQI monitoring to verify results.
 Smart air purifiers with built-in AQI sensors — like the Karban Airzone, which shows live AQI readings and historical data in the mobile app and displays an AQI colour indicator on the product itself — let you confirm in real time that the filter is making a measurable difference, rather than assuming it is.